Eukaryotic Cell A Level Biology

 The endoplasmic reticulum (ER) is a vast network of interconnected membranes extending throughout the cytoplasm.
 There are two distinct types of ER:

 • Rough Endoplasmic Reticulum (RER): This type of ER is studded with ribosomes, giving it its characteristic rough appearance.
 The ribosomes on the RER synthesize proteins destined for secretion, incorporation into the cell membrane, or transport to other organelles.
-The RER plays a crucial role in protein folding and modification.
+The RER matters a lot in protein folding and modification.

 • Smooth Endoplasmic Reticulum (SER): Lacking ribosomes, the SER is involved in lipid synthesis, carbohydrate metabolism, and detoxification of harmful substances.
 It also plays a significant role in calcium ion storage, crucial for various cellular processes.